luis-pomare/rails-blog-app/README.md

 # 📖 Blog app <a name="about-project"></a>

 **Blog app** is a single yet full functional web app develop in ruby on rails.
-It allows the users create posts, leave comments about those posts, and recieve likes.
+It allows the users create posts, leave comments about those posts, and give and recieve likes.

 ## 🛠 Built With <a name="built-with"></a>